They Used to Play on Grass

 They Used to Play on Grass is a 1972 novel by former English footballer Terry Venables and Scottish author Gordon Williams.
 The novel predicted the end of grass as a playing surface, and that plastic pitches would become the norm in football.
-In 2003 the book was listed on the BBC's The Big Read poll of the UK's "best-loved novel".
+In 2003 the book was listed at No 172 on the BBC's The Big Read poll of the UK's "best-loved novel".